Filip Salač

-Filip Salač (born 12 December 2001) is a Czech motorcycle rider, competing in the 2025 Moto2 World Championship for Elf Marc VDS Racing Team.
+Filip Salač (born 12 December 2001) is a Czech motorcycle rider, competing in the 2026 Moto2 World Championship for OnlyFans American Racing Team.

 Career

 Junior career

-Salač competed full time in the 2016 Red Bull MotoGP Rookies Cup, scoring no podiums, 75 points, and finished 9th in the final standings.
+Salač competed full time in the 2016 Red Bull MotoGP Rookies Cup, scoring no podiums, 75 points, and finished ninth in the final standings.
 He also made four race appearances in the 2016 FIM CEV Moto3 Junior World Championship, scoring one point in the race at Portimão.

-Salač split the same two series again next year, finishing with 12 points in the 2017 FIM CEV Moto3 Junior World Championship, and five top-6 finishes in the 2017 Red Bull MotoGP Rookies Cup, including a 2nd place podium in Jerez.
+Salač split the same two series again next year, finishing with 12 points in the 2017 FIM CEV Moto3 Junior World Championship, and five top-six finishes in the 2017 Red Bull MotoGP Rookies Cup, including a second place podium in Jerez.
 He finished 27th, and 13th in the standings respectively.

-Salač improved from his previous seasons in both categories, scoring points eight times in the 2018 FIM CEV Moto3 Junior World Championship, seven of which were top-10 finishes, finishing 11th in the standings, with 52 points.
+Salač improved from his previous seasons in both categories, scoring points eight times in the 2018 FIM CEV Moto3 Junior World Championship, seven of which were top-ten finishes, finishing 11th in the standings, with 52 points.
 In the 2018 Red Bull MotoGP Rookies Cup, he scored five podiums, two second places at Assen and Misano, and three third places at Jerez, the Sachsenring, and the Red Bull Ring.
-He finished the season 4th in the standings, with 151 points.
+He finished the season fourth in the standings, with 151 points.